alavifazel/alavifazel.github.io/index.markdown

 title: About
 ---

-I am a graduate student at Carleton University.
+Currently a Master's student at Carleton University.
 You might be interested in checking out my <a href="/blog">blog</a>.

-### Contact
+### Online Profiles

 - email: siafazel at gmail.com
 - <a href="https://github.com/alavifazel">Github</a>